Church of All Saints, Pocklington

-All Saints’ Church, Pocklington is the Anglican parish church for the town of Pocklington, East Riding of Yorkshire, England.
-It is also known locally as the Cathedral of the Wolds, it is an important Grade I listed building, dating mainly from the 12th to the 15th century.
+All Saints' Church, Pocklington is the Anglican parish church for the town of Pocklington, East Riding of Yorkshire, England.
+It is also known locally as the Cathedral of the Wolds.
+It is an important Grade I listed building, dating mainly from the 12th to the 15th century.
 It is a constituent parish of the Diocese of York.

 History

-It is likely that the missionary St. Paulinus established the first Christian church in Pocklington on his way from Goodmanham to found York Minster.
+The missionary St Paulinus likely established the first Christian church in Pocklington on his way from Goodmanham to found York Minster.
 Certainly, the Sotheby Cross, now in the churchyard, has the inscription "Paulinus here preached and celebrated AD627".
 The building's foundations go back to the Saxon era, and some fragments remain of the Norman church.
-However most of the building dates from the late 12th to early 15th centuries.
+However, most of the building dates from the late 12th to early 15th centuries.

 The church clock, dating from 1841, has an unusual mechanism in that it uses only one train to strike the hours and chime the quarter hours.
 It was restored in 2004.
-Only one other church clock with a similar mechanism is known, that of St. John's Church in Keswick, Cumbria.
+Only one other church clock with a similar mechanism is known, that of St John's Church in Keswick, Cumbria.

 Extensive repairs and alterations were made to the church in the late 19th century.
-Most of the stained glass dates from that time, as does the pulpit, with its two carved scenes showing the parable of the Good Samaritan and St. Peter healing the man at the Beautiful Gate.
+Most of the stained glass dates from that time, as does the pulpit, with its two carved scenes showing the parable of the Good Samaritan and St Peter healing the man at the Beautiful Gate.

-The All Saints Heritage Appeal Fund (called also ‘Reveal and Restore’) was launched on 29 September 2004 by the Appeal Patron, Lord Halifax, to raise £250,000.
+The All Saints Heritage Appeal Fund (also called 'Reveal and Restore') was launched on 29 September 2004 by the Appeal Patron, Lord Halifax, to raise £250,000.
 This money was needed for a complete re-ordering of the West end of the church to provide additional facilities, for extra space to accommodate larger numbers of people, and to display some significant historical features of the building more appropriately; this first phase of the work has been completed.
 The funds were also needed to repair crumbling areas of the church's exterior stonework.

 During the 1890 renovation, a message detailing the work was sealed in a glass bottle, along with a newspaper of the time, and buried underneath the plinth of the medieval Sotheby Cross.
 Unearthed accidentally during repairs in 2005, the sealed message and a copy of the 1890 newspaper were re-buried in the same spot, along with a contemporary copy of the Pocklington Post.

 Stories from the past

 In 1733, the celebrated Flying Man of Pocklington, Thomas Pelling, attempted to travel along a rope between the church and the Star Inn in the Market Square.
-He crashed to his death fracturing his skull against the wall of the church following a misunderstanding with men working the windlass.
-He is buried where he fell at the east end of the church where a plaque celebrates his memory.
+He crashed to his death, fracturing his skull against the wall of the church following a misunderstanding with men working the windlass.
+He is buried where he fell at the east end of the church, where a plaque celebrates his memory.